 6.13.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms s of ISO/IEC 24772-1 clause 6.13.5.
+Use the avoidance mechanisms s of ISO/IEC 24772-1 clause 6.13.5;

-Ensure that all pointers have a defined association status before use, either by initialization or by pointer assignment.
+Ensure that all pointers have a defined association status before use, either by initialization or by pointer assignment;

-Consider using allocatable instead of pointer when possible, since the allocation status of allocatable variables or allocatable components cannot be undefined.
+Consider using allocatable instead of pointer when possible, since the allocation status of allocatable variables or allocatable components cannot be undefined;

-Use static analysis tools and compiler options where available to enable pointer checking during development of a code.
+Use static analysis tools and compiler options where available to enable pointer checking during development of a code;

-Use the associated intrinsic procedure before referencing a target through a pointer if there is any possibility of the pointer being null.
+Use the associated intrinsic procedure before referencing a target through a pointer if there is any possibility of the pointer being null;

 Use default initialization in the declarations of pointer components.